Hosted by the MN Council for the Gifted & Talented, April 17, 9-11am via Zoom:

 The Edina Chapter of the Minnesota Council for the Gifted and Talented provides opportunities to network, to share information, to work with the Edina's schools and educators, to hear speakers on various gifted and talented issues, and to generate and promote enrichment activities for gifted children.

-Beginning September, meeting monthly; no registration and no fee
+Beginning September, meeting monthly; no registration, no fee

 Grade level: Depends on topic, but usually 6-12; younger, if able to remain focused